-- Drink boiled water: Boiled water is recommended for at least six months if not a year.
-Ajwain (Trachyspermumammi) water is recommended for reducing stomach fat.
+- Drink boiled water: Boiled water for at least six months if not a year.
+Ajwain (Trachyspermumammi) water to reduce stomach fat.
 Add ajwain in water and boil it, then strain out ajwain and drink the water.

-- Surgical Belts provide back support during breastfeeding sessions and also helps your stomach to get back in shape in most of the cases (Belts can be used after 15 days in normal delivery and in C-section after consulting the doctor).
+- Surgical Belts provide back support at the time of breastfeeding sessions and also helps your stomach to get back in shape in most cases (Use Belts after 15 days in case of normal delivery and consult Doctor in case of C-section).

 - Body massage helps to get the body in shape and also relaxes from severe back, joints, hands, and legs pain that is quite common after delivery.
-Generally, two to four months body and foot massage is recommended after a normal delivery.
+Body and foot massage is done two to four months after delivery.
+Generally, two to four months of body and foot massage is recommended after a normal delivery.

 - Walking for 30 minutes daily after one month of delivery is important to regain strength and confidence.
 It will make you feel positive and energetic.
-Moving out for a walk will help to soothe the mind and freshen you up for the rest of the day.
+Your mood will freshen up and your mind will be calm if you move out for a walk every day.

-Be strong & optimistic and stay flexible about your delivery because at the end of the day, yours and your little one’s lives are the most precious.
-Make your journey most memorable and remarkable by taking good care of yourself and your tiny tot.
-Be with a bunch of enthusiastic and good people, follow elderly pieces of advice and feel blessed that you have given birth to a new life.
+Be strong & optimistic and stay flexible about your delivery because, at the end of the day, yours and your little one’s lives are the most precious.
+Above all, make your journey most memorable and remarkable by taking good care of yourself and your tiny tot.
 Hope you find this article helpful.
 Do share with us about your normal delivery experiences and things we have missed, in the comments below.